 There has been an ongoing squeeze on people’s living standards that has been sustained for over the last ten years.
-Wages in many industries are continuing to fall when compared against the rate of inflation.
+Wages in many industries are continuing to fall when compared to the rate of inflation.

 Wage growth in the United Kingdom has only averaged 2.85 per cent from 2001 until 2018, having reached an all-time high of 6.60 per cent in February of 2007 and then a record low of -2.60 percent in March of 2009 (Note 1).
 This long period from 2007 to 2018 has seen workers’ living standards become worse than a decade ago.
 Due to the economic uncertainty caused initially by the recession and now Brexit, many employers have been unable to award pay increases.
 These factors have in turn been impacting employers in their ability to recruit and retain staff.

 This problem is especially acute for small businesses, whose staff budgets may not allow them to award bonuses or even modest pay increases and since April 2016 the government has frozen most working-age welfare benefits in cash terms, as higher inflation has eroded their purchasing power for the lower paid.
 With this in mind, how can employers help to make payments go further without pay rises?

 The support that small companies receive from the existing benefits industry to provide affordable employee benefits in addition to wages and salaries is poor.
 Too often the benefits providers demand large setup fees just for installing the complex benefits platform.
 Then, there is the additional cost of the benefits themselves, which may be beyond the employer’s budget spend.